openxc/vi-firmware/docs/definitions/mappings.rst

-``bus`` - (optional) The name of one of the defined CAN buses where these messages can be found - this value will be set for all of the messages contained the mapping file, but can be overriden by setting ``bus`` again in an individual message.
+``bus`` - (optional) The name of one of the defined CAN buses where these messages can be found - this value will be set for all of the messages contained the mapping file, but can be overridden by setting ``bus`` again in an individual message.

 ``database`` - (optional) a path to